What is Sales Analytics and How to Get Started

 This is a more granular sales metric that focuses on a key part of your pipeline.
-If your sales outreach is working, you’ll be regularly scheduling demos and calls with potential customers.
+If your sales outreach and pitch deck is working, you’ll be regularly scheduling demos and calls with potential customers.

 Your demo conversion rate tells you how many of those leads are moving from a demo into a customer.

 It’s simple to calculate.
 Just use this formula:

 Demo conversion rate percentage = (Number of leads converted into customers / total number of demo calls) x 100

 This is a signal of how well targeted your sales outreach is, and tells you how effective your demo process is.
 You can send outreach campaigns knowing that if you can get a lead on a call, you have a great shot at closing them.